MobileFirst-Platform-Developer-Center/IBMDigitalAppBuilderGettingStarted/5-microservice-invocation/Readme.md

 -----------
 Want to invoke microservice backends?
 Do not want to re-deploy adapters to change endpoints?
-We can proceed to [invoking a microservice via APIProxy now](../api-proxy)
+We can proceed to [invoking a microservice via APIProxy](../6-api-proxy).